LauraNolan/marti/crits/core/README.md

 A RFI is used when an organization needs more information about a particular item.
 There is generally an RFI manager who will respond to requests.

-RFI was based off of the way that CRITs implimented Sources.
+RFI was based off of the way that CRITs implemented Sources.

 ---